Accenture/EcoSonar/API.md

 * **Error Response:**

-When you have validation errors in the list of urls you want to insert (url not valid, or duplicated)
+When you have validation errors in the list of urls you want to insert (url invalid or duplicated), with the error index corresponding to the index url

   * **Code:** 400 BAD REQUEST  <br />
     **Content:** `{